marius-test/25_python_interview_questions/README.md

 ```

-11. What are global, protected and private attributes in Python?
+9. What is the main() function in Python?

 Answer: